 Parchment, or baking paper as it is sometimes known as, can withstand the rigors of brush strokes and moisture .

-Here’s the video I made for those of you who like to see things like this in action…For this I used a different container.
+Here’s the video I made for those of you who like to see things like this in action…For this I used a multi-compartment container for the demo.

 Well there you have it!
 Your very own stay wet palette made dirt cheap that will serve you well for years to come.You can replace the used sheet of parchment paper as needed once you use up the paint or if it starts getting stained.